chenboran/firesight-wiki-clone/op-PSNR.md

 PSNR value &rarr; <br>
 <pre>{ "PSNR":29.65368665440641 }</pre>

 Note that the PSNR value is quite close to the 30-50dB range typical for PSNR values deemed acceptable for comparing lossy compressed images with their originals.
-This demonstrates that differences discernible to humans may not be detected by PSNR.
-The reason for this is that image difference is highly local (the green rectangles).
+This demonstrates that differences discernible to humans may be glossed over by PSNR.
+The reason for this is that in this case, we have a highly local image difference (i.e., the green rectangles).

 #### Example: Compare dissimilar images [pipeline]()
 <pre>target/firesight -i img/pcb.jpg -p json/PSNR.json -Dpath=img/matchCCORR_NORMED.jpg</pre>